wp-plugins/nimble-portfolio/readme.txt

 = Premium Version =

 With Premium featue such as:
-1. Category Order Sorting
+1. Category Order Sorting.
-2. Item Order Sorting
+2. Item Order Sorting.
-3. Display Selected Types and Manage Multiple Portfolios
+3. Display Selected Types and Manage Multiple Portfolios.
+4. More templates - use Round or Square 3 and 4 column templates.

 Go to http://www.nimble3.com/shop/premium-nimble-portfolio-plugin/